Start when you're ready

 Please Note: Attendance and participation are mandatory in all University courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
 Please review the Course Attendance Policy in the Catalog for more information.

 University of Phoenix reserves the right to modify courses.
 While widely available, not all programs are available to residents of all states.
 Please check with a University Enrollment Representative.

 Course level: Graduate

 This course prepares students to address concepts of financial reporting for roles as CPAs.
 Students learn important criteria for calculating capital changes, applying concepts of fixed assets and cost determination, and preparing consolidated financial statements.
-Other topics include the professional responsibilities of CPAs, deferred taxes, cash flow statements, balance sheet preparation, restructuring of troubled debt, and the intricacies of comprehensive income.
+Other topics include the professional responsibilities of CPAs, deferred taxes, restructuring of troubled debt, and the intricacies of comprehensive income.

 - Prepare consolidated financial statements.

 - Use short-term and long-term assets and cost determination to the preparation of financial statements.

 - Utilize financial reporting of owners' equity for decision-making.

 The Importance of Financial Information and Cash Flows